tfrank11/timmy.js/README.md

 - Instead of painting the whole DOM each time, it will only update components whose state changed.

 #### Hooks
-- `useState`: persist state between renders
+- `useState`: persist state between renders and rerender upon changing state
     ```typescript
     const [count, setCount] = useState(1);
     ```